JvdHoogen/ParamAnalysisWCNN/README.md

 ### Hypeparameter Analysis on Wide-Kernel CNNs

 This repository is supplementary to our paper "Hyperparameter Analysis of Wide-Kernel CNN Architectures in Industrial Fault Detection – An Exploratory Study" for reproducing our proposed models and their performance.
-Furthermore, this repository contains the results of all the models in the parameter.
+Furthermore, this repository contains the results of all the models in the hyperparameter search.

 ### Requirements